FREE DELIVERY ON ORDERS; US OVER $130, UK OVER £50, EU OVER €115

 It’s all about the layers

-Now, the fun part: this is when we start to add more targeted treatments to address how your skin feels, your current skin state and concerns.
+Now, the fun part: this is when we start to add more targeted treatments to address how your skin feels and your current skin concerns.
 This can be anything from the onset of breakouts, sensitivity, dryness, dehydration to under the skin bumps (congestion), dullness, dark circles etc. Targeted skin solutions are a crucial step in helping you think and feel confident in your skin so you want to make sure you're paying attention to how and when to apply these treatments.

 Very quickly- before you get started with layering just remember to always check the packaging for any contradictions and start with a quick patch test to err on the side of caution as anyone can react to anything.
 If it’s all good, you can go ahead and start following these tips to layer your targeted treatments more effectively